waterloo-rocketry/daq/inflight_recording/README.md

     1. port: 22
 1. Click `quickconnect`
 1. The `/home/pi` folder should appear in the `remote site` tab
-1. Autovid files are stored in the `autovid` directory.
+1. PiCam files are stored in the `picam` directory.
 1. To upload files, simply navigate to the folder containing the desired file(s) on the `local site`, select them, right click -> upload
 1. To download files, simply navigate to the folder containing the desired file(s) on the `remote site`, select them, right click -> download